DMChernowitz/StochasticScheduler/readme.md

 ### MetaState

 The metastate is an auxiliary class used for visual bookkeeping.
+Formally, a metastate is a set of states that have the same active tasks.
+I.e. when a task progresses to another stage, but does not finish, the obtained state is still in the same metastate as the old state.

+Its main function is to reduce the number of nodes visible in the state space graph.
+See the [docs above](#statespace) for more information on the metastate mode.

-Perhaps it is also helpful abstraction to reduce the apparent complexity of a project, if one thinks of the division of a task into stages as merely an artifact used to obtain the correct distribution, not a measure of progress that could be observed realistically.
+Perhaps it is also helpful abstraction to reduce the apparent complexity of a project, if one thinks of the division of a task into stages as merely an artifact used to obtain the correct probability distribution, not a measure of progress that could be observed realistically.
 The `MetaState` class has the following methods:

 - `.__init__()`: